General Camp Questions:

 What happens in case of an emergency?

-If necessary, relevant emergency services will be contacted immediately, then our camp director, Mrs. Young-Bridges, and parents will be notified immediately.
+If necessary, relevant emergency services will be contacted immediately, then our camp director, Ms. Young-Bridges, and parents will be notified immediately.
+She may be reached by phone at all times.

 Skill Development: